-Top 10 Vulnerable WP Themes
+Top 10 Vulnerable WordPress Themes

 BlogSecurity an organization that deals with web blog security recently posted a list of the top 10 WordPress themes that are vulnerable to Cross-Site Scripting due to template flaws.